 It’s one of the most cost-effective and easy-to-track lead gen channels, and it’s considered one of the most valuable as well:

 Generally speaking, it’s much more profitable to build an email list and ask your subscribers whether they’d like to move forward with some marketing action.

-It would be best to invest in email newsletter software that can offer features such as dynamic fields, autoresponders, and hyper-personalization options that will grab your lead’s attention.
+Meanwhile, the tool will take care of laser-focused segmentation and A/B testing of your subject lines to grab your lead’s attention.
 You see, in the era of data, customers are wary of seeing the “Hey, John Doe!” personalization headline unless they know that opening that email will offer them a unique value proposition.

 2. Landing page